Programs > Brochure

 |Housing options:||Student Responsibilty with support from IIP and/or Host Organization||Program Group:||International Internship Program|

-About: Philani has an integrated comprehensive health program with home and clinic based maternal and child health interventions, preschools, skills and income generating programs alongside scholarship, orphans, and building programs.
-Interns at Philani Maternal, Child Health, and Nutrition Project will work in Khayelitsha, an African township 25 km from Cape Town city center.
-Interns will be part of a team committed to the work of improving the health and welfare of women and children in destitute communities on the outskirts of Cape Town.
+Interns at Philani Maternal, Child Health, and Nutrition Trust will work in Khayelitsha, an African township 25 km from Cape Town city center.
+Interns will form part of a team committed to the work of improving the health and welfare of women and children in destitute communities.

 Intern responsibilities: IIP interns will contribute to one or both of the following programs: